bohnertchris/experience-manager-htl.en/help/using/use-api-java.md

 ### Adaptable from Request {#adaptable-from-request}

-It is also possible to emply as a use-class any class that is adaptable from [`org.apache.sling.api.SlingHttpServletRequest`](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/org/apache/sling/api/SlingHttpServletRequest.html)
+It is also possible to employ as a use-class any class that is adaptable from [`org.apache.sling.api.SlingHttpServletRequest`](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/org/apache/sling/api/SlingHttpServletRequest.html)

 As with the above case of a use-class adaptable from `Resource`, a use-class adaptable from [`SlingHttpServletRequest`](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/reference-materials/javadoc/org/apache/sling/api/SlingHttpServletRequest.html) can be specified in the `data-sly-use` statement.
 Upon execution the current request will be adapted to the class given and the resulting object will be made available within HTL.